Is Caviar Safe During Pregnancy? (Updated 2026 Guide)

 Which brands of caviar are pasteurized?

-Is pasteurized caviar safe during pregnancy?
+Is salmon roe safe during pregnancy?

 How much caviar can I eat while pregnant?